 2) outflow of pus through capillary drainage

-3) drainage of the sutured wound with constant vacuum aspiration
+3) drainage of a sutured wound with constant vacuum aspiration

 4) leaving a rubber graduate in the wound